SEEL-Group/SEEL/README.md

 While the SEEL protocol is hardware independent, the current software implementation of SEEL is designed for the Arduino platform.

-Check the documentation file (provided in this repository) for more details.
+Check the documentation file (documents/seel_documentation.pdf) for implementation details.

+Check the associated paper (documents/LoRa_SEEL.pdf) for an overview of SEEL with experimental results.

 *** Software Setup *********************************************************